 Paying for Major Automobile Repairs

 Many times, car repair bills are manageable.
 You might learn from your car mechanic that you will need new tires in the next few months, making it possible for you to budget and save.
 If you need a tune-up, you can always safely go a few more weeks before having it performed.
+If you need a used engine, for example, buying a second-hand part can be a great option.
 With major auto repair bills, on the other hand, both time and money are of the essence.
 Auto warranties and even car repair insurance plans help to offset these major vehicle repair costs.
 Credit cards and even loans are sometimes used to finance serious auto repair bills, too.

 Looking at Vehicle Service Reports